-Container labeling can be a very effective method to communicate the physical and health hazards of chemicals used in the workplace.
+Container labeling is a very effective method to communicate the physical and health hazards of chemicals used in the workplace.
 The information on a container label will vary depending on what type of container it is and how it is used.
-We'll discuss labeling requirements under the old HCS 1994 and the new HCS 2012 (often referred to as GHS) labeling requirements in this module.
+We'll discuss labeling requirements under the HCS 2012 (also referred to as GHS) labeling requirements in this module.

 We'll take a look at the labeling requirements for each type of container referred to in the hazard communication standard.
 The various types of container labels that will be discussed include:

-Under the new HSC 2012, labels on primary containers shipped from manufacturers or distributors, the container must be labeled, tagged or marked with the following six items:
+Under the HCS 2012, labels on primary containers shipped from manufacturers or distributors, the container must be labeled, tagged or marked with the following six items:

 Most employers use the primary containers they purchase to store and use chemicals.
 However, they may also use their own containers such as coffee cans, drums, plastic jugs, spray bottles, etc. to store and use smaller quantities of chemicals they purchase.
-These are called workplace or secondary containers.
+These are called secondary or workplace/employer containers.

-The employer must ensure that each workplace or secondary container of hazardous chemicals in the workplace is labeled, tagged or marked with either:
+The employer must ensure that each secondary container of hazardous chemicals in the workplace is labeled, tagged or marked with either:

 Bottom line, the employer must ensure that employees still get all of the hazard information from the elements of the hazard communication program implemented in their workplaces that they would have gotten from a shipping label.
 To do this, the employer should conduct additional training, discuss SDS information, use signs, process sheets, or other types of warnings to supplement the secondary label information.

-Both the HCS 1994 and 2012 recognize and allow the use of alternative in-plant labeling systems such as the HMIS (Hazardous Materials Information System), NFPA (National Fire Protection Association), and others which may be used in industry as long as they convey the required information.
+OSHA recognizes and allows the use of alternative in-plant labeling systems such as the HMIS (Hazardous Materials Information System), NFPA (National Fire Protection Association), and others which may be used in industry as long as they convey the required information.
 These alternative systems use color, numbers and other information to convey the hazards of the chemical.

 The key to evaluating the effectiveness of any alternative labeling method is to determine whether employees can correlate the visual warning on the in-plant container with the applicable chemical and its appropriate hazard warnings.
 The alternative labeling system must also be readily accessible to all employees in their work area throughout each work shift.